algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 ### 2) User Interface
 ##### ➭ Title Screen
+The 1981 Frogger Edition doesn't have a proper title screen.
+Its mostly composed of the score board and the high-Score display.
-Title screen is mostly composed of an animation with frogs transforming into the "FROGGER" logo as you can see below
+So we used the frogger 1991 edition to show a proper title screen.
+It is mostly composed of an animation with frogs transforming into the "FROGGER" logo as you can see below.

 <p align="center">
  <img src="Images/TS.png" width= "200">